omaraflak/Filter-Library/README.md

 annotationProcessor 'me.aflak.libraries:filter-processor:1.0'
 ```

  Many other functionnalities are available.
-I'll let you see for youreself !
+I will let you see for yourself !

  Any feedback would be greatly appreciated !